matiasagnolin/test-xing/README.md

 * When you are done, you can run `docker-compose down` to stop all the containers.

 # The "Downstream" services
+The failure percent of the services are not meant to be used in the app, they're only there to simulate failures in downstream dependencies.

 ## Movie-Search Service
 This service allows you search for movies based on genre and revenue.